-Unlike Meyer lemons, which I find to be a bit overhyped, blood oranges are an ingredient that I really love working with every year.
+Unlike Meyer lemons, which I find to be a bit overhyped, blood oranges are an ingredient that I truly love working with every year.
 I always look forward to their arrival in the middle of winter.
 Not only are they visually stunning, but their flavor is notably different from other oranges.

 It feels natural to pair this vibrant juice with my favorite cocktail.
 I’ve been a gin and tonic drinker for several years now, though recently I’ve been trying to branch out and order other cocktails when I’m out with friends.
 I’m really boring when it comes to drinks.
 But I can’t help it.
 I like what I like.